 Trip Introduction: 22 Days Upper Mustang Damodar Lake Trekking

-Trekking Planner presents a wonderful adventure Upper Mustang and Damodar Lake Trekking, where all types of people can enjoy the trek.
+Trekking Planner Nepal presents a wonderful adventure Upper Mustang Damodar Lake Trekking, where all types of people can enjoy the trek.

 Upper Mustang Damodar Lake, located on Nepal Far North-West Himalaya and close to Tibet border.
 Where walk takes you around beautiful country steeped with amazing and unique scenery, truly a paradise for photographers.

-The beauty of Upper Mustang and Damodar Lake trekking is its picturesque landscapes enriched with lovely traditional villages.
-A great walk following the ancient Trans Himalaya Salt Trade / Caravan Route of Nepal and Tibet.
+The beauty of Upper Mustang Damodar Lake Trekking is its picturesque landscapes enriched with lovely traditional villages.
+A great walk following the ancient Trans Himalaya Salt Trade/ Caravan Route of Nepal and Tibet.

 Upper Mustang an extension of Tibet Far South-West plateau, from 14th Century onwards it became an independent kingdom.
 Separated from Tibet remote corners of Ngari province under the rules of King Ame Pal.

 The first Raja/king to established Lo the Upper Mustang, the walled kingdom of Lo-Manthang stood as the capital.
 The fort palace still stands for the last former Raja Jigme Bista, who ruled the country for the last three decades.

 Upper Mustang Trek with Trekking Planner Nepal allows you ample time to immerse within its beautiful location.
 Enclosed within the red canyon and high eroded cliffs dotted with hidden caves, that serves as a meditation and retreat place.